-Many the religidiot made fuss over God striking down Hitchens with cancer precisely to the very organ that was the cause of so much blasphemy.
-Cancer of the throat was what he had coming for his tirade against religion.
-Hitchens received much of this, as you can imagine.
-And dealt with it through pure wit.
+Many the religidiot made a fuss over God striking down Hitchens with cancer precisely to the very organ that was the cause of so much blasphemy.
+Cancer of the throat was what he had coming for his tirade against religion they would say.
+Hitchens received much of this, and as you can imagine, dealt with it through pure wit.

-In response to the claim that Hitchens voice was the source of his blasphemy, he reminds us that it is by no means the only organ with which he had blasphemed.
+In response to the claim that Hitchens’s voice was the source of his blasphemy, he reminds us that it is by no means the only organ with which he had blasphemed.

 Perhaps Hitchens should have hedged his bets making use of Pascal’s Wager, a concept Christopher made reference of regularly.
 Why not at least pretend to believe in God.
 You don’t need to actually believe it, just hedge your bets.
 If you are met by God at the pearly gates then perhaps you have a chance, if it’s just black, then it didn’t matter anyway.

 ”Volatire, who, when badgered and on his deathbed was urged to renounce the devil, murmured that this was no time to be making enemies”